vyos/vyos-documentation/docs/contributing/documentation.rst

 cfgcmd
 """"""

 When documenting CLI commands use the ``.. cfgcmd::`` directive for all configuration mode commands.
 An explanation of the described command should be added below this statement.
+Replace all variable contents with <value> or somthing similar.

 With those custom commands it will be possible to render them in a more descriptive way in the resulting HTML/PDF manual.

 .. code-block:: none

-  .. cfgcmd:: set protocols static arp 192.0.2.100 hwaddr 00:53:27:de:23:aa
+  .. cfgcmd:: protocols static arp <ipaddress> hwaddr <macaddress>

      This will configure a static ARP entry always resolving `192.0.2.100` to `00:53:27:de:23:aa`.